Forest Gate, Newham

 South of Romford Road, compact terraced houses were built for clerks and skilled workers.
 Shops opened on Woodgrange Road, Upton Lane and Romford Road.
 During the remainder of the century an expanding network of rail and tram services drew day-trippers to Wanstead Flats and the Eagle and Child tea gardens became a popular resort.

-The Eagle and Child was rebuilt in its present form c.1896, with five whimsical wooden reliefs added later, including the one shown above.
+The Eagle and Child was rebuilt in its present form c.1896, with five whimsical wooden reliefs added later, including the one shown in the small picture.
 The pub has since been converted to flats upstairs, with Woodgrange Pharmacy occupying the ground floor.

 Forest Gate School must have seemed cursed in the last quarter of the century when more than 40 pupils died in three separate incidents.
 The school later became a hospital and its site is now occupied by housing and a small park.